Holl4444/dts-developer-challenge/README.md

 - Built on PostgreSQL - reliable, powerful queries.
 - Realtime updates if needed.
 - Intuitive dashboard.

-Holl4444
-I would like to add why I chose Supabase.
-From my perspective I was familiar with it.
-It has auth validation and easy to set up policies and it's free tier doesnt have a time limit.
 - I have some familiarity with it.

 ### Built with
 - Node.js